An amazing but also terrible game

-Today I want to talk to you about a game, it is a divisive game.
+Today I am writing to you about a game, it is a divisive game.
 A game that has been praised to hell and back by those that like it and pretty much outright ignored by the rest of the world.

 Rock paper shotgun has called it the best game you’ve never played.